 On October 19, 2004, Daniel Rainsong accepted my challenge.
 Mr. Rainsong was so confident he would win he doubled the stakes to my $40,000 against his $4,000.
 Although the rules of the challenge are based on craps or roulette I allowed this challenge to be based on blackjack rules with a house edge of only 0.26%.
 Can a betting system beat a game with a house edge this small and a 1,028 bet spread?
 Visit my Rainsong Challenge page for all the details.

 Please, Don't Write

-I absolutely do not respond to e-mails that suggest a player can beat a negative expection game over the long run with a betting system.
+I no longer respond to e-mails that suggest a player can beat a negative expectation game over the long run with a betting system.
 Such e-mail is deleted on sight.
 I have said all I have to say on the topic here and in my Gambling FAQ.

 If you really want to discuss the topic, then I invite you not to do so at my forum at Wizard of Vegas, but instead one where you will be among like-minded people, like the forum atJohn Patrick's site (Update: This site has, not surprisingly, gone the way of the dodo bird).

 - Oscar's Grind betting system.

 - Three Point Molly Betting System.

 - Betting Systems and the House Edge, an article by Ph.D. mathematician Eliot Jacobson debunking betting systems.